pburkholder/career-dr/DR.md

 8. Continuous Delivery & Embrace Open-source: You are own product: Learn.
 Experiment.
 Make small failures and correct.
 Admit ignorance daily.
 And participate in OpenSource: Even if you can't use GitHub at work.
 Comment on issues and improve documentation.
 It'll be noticed.

 9. Game Day: Any DR plan needs testing.
 Update your resume yearly.
 Practice job hunting and interviewing.
 Don't waste anyone's time, but you can say: "I'm happy with my job, but I'm interested in your post.
-Can we take 20 minutes to talk about it?"
+Can we take 20 minutes to talk about it?".
+But what to do if you are sacked?
+As with DevOps, Practice CALMs:

+10. CALMS:
+    Calm
+    Ask questions
+    Lawyer up
+    Mull it over
+    Severance

+    First: try to stay calm.
+An Oscar-worthy outburst may seem satisfying, but could jeopardize any further negotiaions.
+Ask questions, don't rush, take all morning.
+Legal advice is in order, and a bargain relative to mistakes you might make.
+Mull things over: don't sign anything.
+Say you feel under duress.
+You're legally ok.
+And Severance is a negotitiation, not a gift.

-10. Incident response:
+11. Incident response:
+	- Designate an incident commander
+		○ Maybe not your spouse or partner
+		○ Don't make precipitous decisions
+		○ And if you know someone who's been canned: Offer to help!
+	- Forensics
+		○ Keep all relevant documentation

+12. Recovery: